OctopusDeploy/docs/docs/packaging-applications/package-repositories/index.md

 Our recommendation is to use different repositories for different purposes, and each repository provides different benefits.
 A typical example is where you produce your own application library packages in addition to your own deployment packages:

-- For application library packages consider using the repository provided by your build server, a [file-share](http://docs.nuget.org/docs/creating-packages/hosting-your-own-nuget-feeds#Creating_Local_Feeds), or something like [MyGet](http://www.myget.org/ "MyGet") or [VSTS Package Management](https://www.visualstudio.com/en-us/docs/package/overview).
+- For application library packages consider using the repository provided by your build server, a [file-share](http://docs.nuget.org/docs/creating-packages/hosting-your-own-nuget-feeds#Creating_Local_Feeds), or something like [MyGet](http://www.myget.org/ "MyGet")Â orÂ [VSTS Package Management](https://www.visualstudio.com/en-us/docs/package/overview).
 - For deployment packages consider using the Octopus built-in repository (see below).